Cray-HPE/docs-csm/operations/fm_on_baremetal/README.md

 * FM on baremetal is disabled by default.
 * FM cannot be disabled after it has been enabled.

+## Assumptions

+* FMNs are considered Management nodes.
+* The two FMNs are part of different racks to support Rack Resiliency.
+* This feature will not be supported on systems with Dell/Mellanox based management networks.

 ## Terminology and dependency components

 ### SHS